 Trekking Colca Canyon is underrated.
-When I reached the summit after plodding along for three hours without much food and under the scorching sun, I couldn’t help but think that I could do anything that I set my eyes on.
+When I reached the summit after plodding along for three hours under the scorching sun, I couldn’t help but think that I could do anything I set my eyes on.

-If you are looking for that feeling, head to the canyon and see for yourself.
+If you don’t believe me, head to the Canyon de Colca and see for yourself.

-After the trek, I decided to go to Puno instead of Cusco which turned out to be a good decision.
 The next morning I woke up without an alarm.
-A big breakfast, quick taxi, and a comfortable bus to Puno accompanied me that morning.
+A big breakfast, a quick taxi, and a comfortable bus to Puno accompanied me that morning.

-As my eyes wandered through the beautiful green Peruvian landscape from the window seat of the bus, I looked forward to the upcoming months of travel through South America and wondered what other fears my journey will strike off.
+As my eyes wandered through the beautiful Peruvian landscape, I looked forward to the upcoming months of travel through South America and wondered what other fears my journey would strike.

 Like my guide!
 Please pin it and share it with the world.